zjx2172/g13/README.md

     make

-If you want to run the daemon as user, put the file 91-g13.rules into /etc/udev/rules.d/ (or whatever directory your distribution uses).
+If you want to Run the daemon as user, put the file 91-g13.rules into /etc/udev/rules.d/ (or whatever directory your distribution uses).

 ## Running

-Connect your device, then run ./g13d, it should automatically find your device.
+Connect your device, then Run ./g13d, it should automatically find your device.

 If you see output like